Jump to accessibility statement Skip to content

 1. No two days are the same

-This must be one of the most common phrases associated with becoming a teacher, but it’s true – every day is different when teaching primary school classes and that’s one of the reasons a career in teaching is so unique.
+This must be one of the most common phrases associated with becoming a primary teacher, but it’s true – every day is different and that’s one of the reasons a career in teaching is so unique.

-Working with primary school aged children can be unpredictable and fun, so be prepared to be kept on your toes with plenty of unexpected questions.
-If you’re the type of person who gets bored easily, teaching in a primary school setting will certainly offer variety in your working life.
+Working with primary school children can be unpredictable and fun, so be prepared to be kept on your toes with plenty of unexpected questions.
+If you’re the type of person who gets bored easily, becoming a primary school teacher will certainly offer variety in your working life.

 2. It's rewarding